Screening for Life Services

 Early detection of cancer is a key component of prevention and advanced medical care.
 Screening for Life provides a variety of cancer screening examinations.

-The Screening for Life (SFL) Program is a part of Samuel Simmonds Memorial Hospital that is responsible for the management of Centers for Disease Control funds for breast, cervical, and colon cancer screening.
-Our main objective is to reduce the incidence of breast and cervical cancers for women, and colon cancers for men and women of the North Slope by providing access to life-saving, early detection screening services like pap smears, mammograms, and colonoscopies.
+The Screening for Life (SFL) Program handles the management of Centers for Disease Control funds for breast and cervical cancer screenings and Indian Health Service funds for diabetes treatment and prevention.
+The program also provides for non-grant covered colorectal screenings.
+The aim is to reduce the incidence of breast, cervical and colorectal cancers for people of the Arctic Slope by providing access to life-saving, early detection screening services like pap smears, mammograms, and colonoscopies.

 It is important for women age 21 and older to have regular pelvic exams and pap smears for the early detection of cervical cancer.
 Please call to schedule an appointment at 907 852 9119/9120.